instill-ai/instill-core/README.md

   - [Build docker](#build-docker)
 - [License](#license)

+> Code in the main branch tracks under-development progress towards the next release and may not work as expected.
+If you are looking for a stable version, please use [latest release](https://github.com/instill-ai/vdp/releases).

 ## How VDP works

 The core concept of VDP is _pipeline_.
 A pipeline is an end-to-end workflow that automates end-to-end visual data processing.
 Each pipeline consists of three ordered components: